 The national curriculum for mathematics aims to ensure that all pupils:

 In years 4, 5 and 6 mathematics lessons are timetabled five days a week and the children are grouped into ability sets.
 The organisation of sets is different in each year group as it depends on the needs of the children.
-In year 3, the children are taught maths in their own class until November when we move into sets.
+In year 3 the children are taught maths in their own class until later in the Autumn term when we move into sets.
 Teachers plan together to ensure the pitch of lessons is appropriate and challenging.
 Homework is set every week and builds on the learning in class.
 Where possible the maths planning is linked to topics.

 It is essential that pupils make connections with prior learning so that pupils are better placed to apply that learning to the new situation.
 This skill will ensure pupils confidence in maths grows and when children feel confident in a subject they make progress.